West End star Giles Terera is to release a book about his time working on Hamilton.

 Terera won the Olivier Award for Best Actor in a Musical for his role as Aaron Burr in the London production and is now set to give the inside scoop about his time with the show.

-Hamilton and Me: An Actor's Journal will be published in summer 2021, written by Terera with a foreword by Hamilton creator Lin-Manuel Miranda.
+Hamilton and Me: An Actor’s Journal will be published in July 2021, written by Terera with a foreword by Hamilton creator Lin-Manuel Miranda.

-The book will be available to pre-order soon - for now you can sign up for updates from HamiltonAndMe.com.
+The book will be available to pre-order now from Nick Hern Books

 A teaser for the book reads:

 When Lin-Manuel Miranda’s groundbreaking musical Hamilton opened in London’s West End in December 2017, it was as huge a hit as it had been in its original production off- and on Broadway.
 Lauded by critics and audiences alike, the show would go on to win a record-equalling seven Olivier Awards – including Best Actor in a Musical for Giles Terera, for his portrayal of Aaron Burr.

 For Terera, though, his journey as Burr had begun more than a year earlier, with his first audition in New York, and continuing through extensive research and preparation, intense rehearsals, previews and finally opening night itself.
 Throughout this time he kept a journal, recording his experiences of the production and his process of creating his award-winning performance.
 This book, Hamilton and Me, is that journal.

 Giles Terera said: “As an actor, I’ve always kept rehearsal journals.
 It helps me process what I’m experiencing as well as helping me remember what I’m supposed to be doing.
 When I was asked to play the part of Aaron Burr in Hamilton I knew that it would be both an incredible challenge and an extraordinary journey – one I wanted to learn from as well as enjoy.
 So, every day, I kept notes on the work and the experience.